-Closures & delays: Maryland schools, government offices & businesses - NewsBreak
+Closures & Delays: Maryland Schools, Government Offices & Businesses - NewsBreak

-BALTIMORE -- People are still feeling the impacts of Tuesday's storms that ripped through parts of Maryland.
-The damage resulted in some closures and delays Friday.
+BALTIMORE (WJZ) — People are still feeling the impacts of Tuesday’s storms that ripped through parts of Maryland.
+The damage now leading to some closures and delays Wednesday.

 To help you keep track of all the changes, we have compiled a running list of the places that are making adjustments in response to the weather.